emilioforrer/haml_coffee_assets/README.md

 Tested on MRI Ruby 1.8.7, 1.9.2, 1.9.3, REE and the latest version of JRuby.

+## Features

+* Seamless integration of [Haml-Coffee](https://github.com/netzpirat/haml-coffee) into the Rails asset pipeline or as standalone Sprockets engine.
+* Manifold options to configure Haml Coffee Assets to your needs.
+* AMD support.

 ## Haml Coffee

 Haml Coffee allows you to write inline [CoffeeScript](http://jashkenas.github.com/coffee-script/) in your